Got an acceptance letter? Congratulations! You are on your way to Trinity College.

 If your application to Trinity College was not successful, this could have been for a number of reasons, including:

-- Your application information was incomplete or deemed fraudulent
+- your application information was incomplete or deemed fraudulent

-- The admissions team believed you didn't meet the necessary entry requirements
+- the admissions team believed you didn't meet the necessary entry requirements

-- The admission entry requirement changed.
+- the admission entry requirements changed.

-Review the our Admissions Policy for more information.
+Review our admissions policy for more information.